 Gmail doesn’t let you utilize any web fonts and there’s no way to import them into your HTML.
 You’ll need to use one of the available fonts in your emails.

 Is it really necessary to write an entire HTML code from scratch or to test how it looks on different screens?
 No. There’s an abundance of free and paid email editors available both online and for download.

 More sophisticated tools come with dozens of templates perfect for any occasion.
 You pick the right one, adjust it to your needs, and preview and download the entire HTML code.
 Then you follow the instructions above to send it with Gmail or use any other client or email service provider (ESP) like eSputnik, GetResponse etc. Most of these tools run on a freemium model, letting you try some basic templates for free and charging you for more advanced ones.

 Some of these platforms also offer responsive HTML email templates that will look great whether a receiver reads them on a laptop, 292-inch TV or a smartphone.
-If the budget allows, we strongly recommend picking one of responsive templates, as well as trying out those design, logo, and banner maker tools that we mentioned at the beginning.
-It’s a good way to ensure a better user experience.
+If the budget allows, we strongly recommend picking one of the responsive templates, as well as trying out those design, logo, and banner maker tools that we mentioned at the beginning.
+It’s a good way to ensure a better UI.

 By the way, we’ve recently covered the 10 best HTML email editors on our blog to help make the choice easier.
 Check them out here.